 Research is not yet clear on the specific causes of ADHD.
 However, it seems that both genetics and environmental factors may play a role in the development of ADHD.
 The American Psychiatric Association indicates that ADHD does seem to run in families as three out of four children with ADHD have a relative with ADHD.
-In addition, recent family, twin, and adoption studies1 have linked genes to the development of ADHD.

-The United States Department of Health and Human Services Center For Disease Control reports that certain events or environmental exposures could possibly lead to the development of ADHD.
-These include: brain injury, maternal smoking, drug use or drinking during pregnancy, being born prematurely, low birthweight, and environmental exposure to lead.
+In addition, recent family, twin, and adoption studies2 have linked genes to the development of ADHD.
+Certain events or environmental exposures may also possibly lead to the development of ADHD3.
+These include brain injury, maternal smoking, drug use or drinking during pregnancy, being born prematurely, low birthweight, and environmental exposure to lead.
 However, more research is needed in order to determine these factors as definite causes of ADHD.